Travellers List – The Travel Essentials Checklist

 A list is useful because even those of us who like to travel light need at least some stuff and even those of us who love spontaneity sometimes need to do at least some pre-planning…

-So to help you get ready for you next trip and ensue you have all the essentials, here is my handy travellers list!
+So to help you get ready for your next trip and ensure you have all the essentials, here is my handy travellers list!

-This one may be seem bit of a no brainer.
+This one may seem to be bit of no-brainer.
 In most cases* you absolutely need a passport to travel and this should be obtained well in advance of the start of your trip.
 For those of you who have a passport though, you may still have a bit of work to do.

-EU based travellers, remember that your EU Id card is only valid inside the EU/EEC and not for the whole of Europe.
+EU based travelers, remember that your EU Id card is only valid inside the EU/EEC and not for the whole of Europe.
 If you plan on flying into Bulgaria, heading North to Romania and then crossing into Serbia for example then you’re gonna have issues getting into Serbia.
-You would be surprised by how many travellers are actually caught out by this oversight.
+You would be surprised by how many travelers are actually caught out by this oversight.